Optonica: 1979–1982

 The cassette recorder line was increased with unique computer-controlled devices, among them model number RT-6905.
 This cassette deck was large and heavy, weighing over 34 lbs.

 The speaker line consisted of the original models offered in 1976, but model CP-5151 became CP-5151A, providing circuit protection.

 All products came with a two-year parts and labor guarantee, and the speakers were given a five-year guarantee.

 Digital systems were offered with matched components consisting of an electronic time processor, electronic tape processor, electronic tuning processor, electronic stereo control amplifier, and electronic power amplifier.
-They were beautifully and elegantly styled and modernistic in design, with the 9100 series as the top-of-the-line.
+They were modernistic in design, with the 9100 series as the top-of-the-line.
 It was offered in silver and bronze colors, with lower output models being offered and sold as a complete system with matched components.
 The APLD turntable now offered model RP-9100 as a remote control turntable.
 A tape processor (RT-9100 H/HB) was offered, similar to the unit introduced in 1979.
 The speaker line was expanded with CP-9100HW the top offering, and lower output models matched to each lower output system, and others were available for separate use.

 Separate component digital receivers were available.
 Model SA-5107, SA-5207, and SA-5407 were offered and a unique high powered amp (SM-110H) incorporated a freon cooling system to keep unit cool.

 A last series of advanced turntable equipment was offered, most notably RP-114VL BLST, a linear tracking upright turntable, that could play both sides of a record without having to change sides.
 It was fully automatic and available in both silver and black.
 This technology was offered in many Sharp portable systems and stereo systems as well.

-The end would come to Optonica in 1982 as a competitor in the high-end audio market; however, the brand would emerge in 1988 as a high-end line of stereo television receivers, portable cassette players and recorders, stereo Hi-Fi VCRs, voice-activated remote controls for VCR's, and a limited number of surround-sound receivers.
+The end would come to Optonica in 1982 as a competitor in the high-end audio market; however, the brand would emerge in 1988 as a high-end line of stereo television receivers, portable cassette players and recorders, stereo Hi-Fi VCRs, voice-activated remote controls for VCRs, and a limited number of surround-sound receivers.
 Marketed for a few years, the line and brand would be discontinued in 1991.